[arv-put] [Python] Allow caller to specify storage classes when writing data to Keep

 - Load an existing Collection, write some new data, and save

 - Load an existing Collection, change its desired storage classes, write some new data, and save

 If the caller asks for multiple storage classes, error out early, instead of writing all the data and then hitting an error when saving the collection record.

-#13 Updated by Fuad Muhic almost 3 years ago
+#13 Updated by Fuad Muhic over 3 years ago

 Storage classes are separated with commas instead of space: